Giannulli sentenced to 5 months in college bribery scheme - WHIZ News

 BOSTON (AP) — Fashion designer Mossimo Giannulli was sentenced Friday to five months behind bars for paying half a million dollars in bribes to get his two daughters into the University of Southern California as rowing recruits.

-In accepting Giannulli’s plea deal, U.S. District Judge Nathaniel Gorton said the five-month prison sentence stipulated “is sufficient but not greater than necessary punishment under the circumstances.”
+In accepting Giannulli’s plea deal, U.S. District Judge Nathaniel Gorton said the five-month prison term “is sufficient but not greater than necessary punishment under the circumstances.”
+Gorton scolded Giannulli for what he described as “breathtaking fraud” made possible by his wealth and privilege.

 “You were not stealing bread to feed your family.
 You have no excuse for your crime and that makes it all the more blameworthy,” the judge told Giannulli before officially sentencing him.
 Giannulli was ordered to surrender Nov.
 19.

 Under the plea deal, Giannulli will also pay a $250,000 fine and perform 250 hours of community service.
 Loughlin’s calls for her to pay a $150,000 fine and perform 100 hours of community service.
-Unlike most plea agreements, in which the judge remains free to decide the defendant’s sentence, Loughlin’s and Giannulli’s proposed prison terms were binding if accepted.
+Unlike most plea agreements, in which the judge remains free to decide the defendant’s sentence, the terms were binding if accepted.

 The famous couple’s sentencing comes three months after they reversed course and admitted to participating in the college admissions cheating scheme that has laid bare the lengths to which some wealthy parents will go to get their kids into elite universities.

-They are among nearly 30 prominent parents to plead guilty in the case, which federal prosecutors dubbed “Operation Varsity Blues.”
-It uncovered hefty bribes to get undeserving kids into college with rigged test scores or fake athletic credentials.
+They are among nearly 30 prominent parents to plead guilty in what federal prosecutors dubbed “Operation Varsity Blues.”
+Authorities uncovered hefty bribes to get undeserving kids into college with rigged test scores or fake athletic credentials.

-Assistant U.S. Attorney Kristen Kearney said Giannulli displayed “a complete disregard for right and wrong,” and a “privileged and entitled attitude.”
+Assistant U.S. Attorney Kristen Kearney said Giannulli displayed a “privileged and entitled attitude.”

 “This disrespect of right and wrong deserves a meaningful sentence of imprisonment,” she said.

-Giannulli’s attorney, Sean Berkowitz, described his client’s actions as “out of character.”

-Loughlin and Giannulli had insisted for more than a year that they believed their payments were “legitimate donations” and accused prosecutors of hiding crucial evidence that could prove the couple’s innocence because it would undermine their case.
+For more than a year, Loughlin and Giannulli insisted that they believed their payments were “legitimate donations” and accused prosecutors of hiding crucial evidence that could prove their innocence.

 The case shattered the clean image of Loughlin, who gained fame for her role as the wholesome Aunt Becky in the sitcom “Full House” that ran from the late 1980s to mid-1990s, and later became queen of the Hallmark channel with her holiday movies and the series “When Calls the Heart.”

-Both Loughlin and Giannulli pleaded guilty to charges including conspiracy to commit fraud.
-Prosecutors agreed to dismiss charges of money laundering and federal programs bribery that were added after the case was filed.

-Experts have said the defense may be hoping that Loughlin and Giannulli can avoid prison altogether and serve their punishments at home because of the coronavirus pandemic.
-But Gorton, known in the courthouse for handing out tough sentences, has denied requests by other parents to serve their sentences in home confinement.
+Other parents sentenced to prison in the case have urged the judge to allow them to serve their terms in home confinement because of the coronavirus pandemic, but Gorton — known in the courthouse for handing out tough sentences — has denied such requests.

-The couple had not made any public statements since their arrest and — unlike every other parent sentenced to far in the case — they did not submit letters expressing regret or notes of support from family and friends to the judge ahead of their sentencing.
+Before Friday, the couple had not made any public statements since their arrest and — unlike every other parent sentenced so far in the case — they did not submit letters expressing regret or notes of support from family and friends to the judge ahead of their sentencing.

 Prosecutors said Giannulli deserves a tougher sentence because he was “the more active participant in the scheme,” while Loughlin “took a less active role, but was nonetheless fully complicit.”